 Addition and Subtraction of Negative Numbers

 We’ve discussed positive numbers, and it’s not difficult to understand addition and subtraction for positive numbers.
-What is at issue is addition and subtraction for negative numbers.
+It is the addition and subtraction of negative numbers that are difficult.

 - Adding the negative numbers